WebOfTrustInfo/rwot3-sf/topics-and-advance-readings/identity-forking-and-federated-reputation.md

 Each identity in our framework is identified by a globally unique string and possesses a public/private keypair.
 An <span>*identity*</span>
-refers simply to this set of credentials.
+refers simply to this set of attributes.
 A principal may utilize many different identities, with or without links or attestations among them.
 The principals generate at least one identity for participating in each group of activities whose reputation they may want to reveal separately.